 Q. What does the program curriculum include?

 A. The program model is "train the trainer."
 The program includes didactic and clinical hours as well as independent study and project time.
 Participants fulfill the didactic and clinical component by taking part in the four-day course on-site at a leading movement disorder center.
-Each participant chooses an independent project and site faculty and leaders of the Physical Therapy Faculty Program at the Parkinson's Foundation mentor as needed.
+Each participant chooses an independent project and site faculty and leaders of the Parkinson’s Foundation Physical Therapy Faculty Program mentor as needed.

 Q. Who leads the didactic program component?

 A. Host site faculty members lead each training, all of whom are Parkinson's experts.
 Affiliated with large, academic Parkinson's disease and movement disorder centers, they represent multi-disciplinary teams.
-Each site has a host coordinator of the Physical Therapy Faculty Program at the Parkinson's Foundation who will work closely with participants.
-The host coordinators have decades of Parkinson's knowledge and experience providing educational experiences for other physical therapists.
+Each site has a host coordinator of the Parkinson’s Foundation Physical Therapy Faculty Program who will work closely with participants.
+The host coordinators have decades of Parkinson's knowledge and experience providing educational experiences for other physical therapists

 Q. Who covers program expenses?

 A. The Parkinson's Foundation covers training expenses (materials, etc.) for those selected to attend.
-The deposit holds a program space for you.
-We reimburse you after the coursework.
-We do not refund cancellations less than 45 days of program start.
+The deposit holds a program space for you and will not be deposited unless the participant cancels less than 45 days of program start.
 Participants must cover any travel or lodgings costs incurred to attend.